Dimuzone/riderly/README.md

 ├── index.html               # landing HTML file, this is what users see when you come to url └── README.md

-It has the following subfolders:
+It has the following subfolders and files:
 ├── .git                     # Folder for git repo
 ├── images                   # Folder for images
+    /blah.jpg                #
 ├── scripts                  # Folder for scripts
+    /blah.js                 #
-    /scripts.js              # This is where all the core functions are located ├── styles                   # Folder for styles
+├── styles                   # Folder for styles
+    /blah.css                #

 Firebase hosting files:
 ├── .firebaserc...